skzidev/sparejs/README.md

 # Spare.js

-Spare.js is a Small and Simple JavaScript Framework used for creating websites.
+Spare.js is a Small and Simple JavaScript Framework used for creating websites, It has no dependenices and uses string manipulation to create HTML.

-It's very light-weight and has very little code, So dead code isn't in your application, taking up space.

-**Spare.js is in it's infancy.
-The project is not feature-complete.
-If you plan to make a big web app, please Beware of this.**
+**Spare.js is not feature-complete, and is just for making simple static HTML websites.
+Spare.js is not for large-scale projects.**

 ## Installation

-There are 2 ways to install sparejs

-1. Through NPM

-Scaffold a JavaScript Project, then run the command below:

 ```
 npm i @animated/sparejs
 ```

-2. Through a .zip

-Go to the [Latest Release](https://github.com/AnimaTed6422/sparejs/releases/latest), and follow th instructions there.
+**For those who don't want to use NPM, You can go to the latest release for a .zip containing the files in the NPM package**
 ## Usage

 ```javascript